 Welcome to the Parents Section of our website.

 Here parents may access information relating to the A'oga Fa'a Samoa including important events and dates.
 We also aim to provide starting points for parents who wish to research, links to a variety of interesting and informative topics that are relevant to parenting and educating children of Samoan heritage.
-All our Policies & Procedures are available to download here as a PDF file (requires Adobe Reader).
+All our Policies & Procedures are available to view here as a pdf file.

 MONTH WEEK 1 WEEK 2 WEEK 3 WEEK 4